-At this point in time the closure of schools is planned for two weeks until 29 March.
+At this point in time the closure of schools is continuing until April 19th.
 The Government, in conjunction with the public health authorities, will keep the situation under ongoing review.
 Any change to that date will be communicated widely.
-All classes have been given some work to complete at home over the next two weeks.
+All classes have been given some work to complete at home over the next number of weeks.
 Reading and maths activities have been prioritised.
 We have also compiled some suggestions for extra activities that can be completed at home.
 As per Department of Education guidelines all pupils and students, from pre-school to third level are urged to practice social distancing, and to minimise physical contact with each other, to help avoid the spread of Covid-19.
 This should include minimising social contact, avoiding meeting up and keeping physical space between them.
 Parents and guardians are urged to support their children to maintain this approach.

 The following are a list of resources that may be useful to explore while schools are closed.
 In particular, Twinkl provides a school closure pack per class for each week of closure.